MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 #### IP allowlists

 If you have data that doesn't reside in Azure, you can enable an IP allowlist on your organization's network to allow traffic to and from Fabric.
 An IP allowlist is useful if you need to get data from data sources that don't support service tags, such as Azure Data Lake Storage (ADLS) and on-premises data sources.
-If you have an ADLS Gen2 account that's protected by a firewall or a virtual network, you can use an IP allowlist to create shortcuts in Fabric.
 With these shortcuts, you can get data without copying it into OneLake using a [Lakehouse SQL endpoint](../data-engineering/lakehouse-sql-analytics-endpoint.md) or [Direct Lake](/power-bi/enterprise/directlake-overview).

 You can get the list of Fabric IPs from [Service tags on-premises](/azure/virtual-network/service-tags-overview#service-tags-on-premises).
 The list is available as a JSON file, or programmatically with REST APIs, PowerShell, and Azure Command-Line Interface (CLI).

 ## Secure Data

 In Fabric, all data that is stored in OneLake is encrypted at rest.
-All data at rest is stored in your home region, or in one of your capacities at a remote region of your choice.
+All data at rest is stored in your home region, or in one of your capacities at a remote region of your choice so that you can meet data at rest sovereignty regulations.
 For more information, see [Microsoft Fabric security fundamentals](security-fundamentals.md).

 ### Understand tenants in multiple geographies

 Many organizations have a global presence and require services in multiple [Azure geographies](/azure/reliability/availability-zones-service-support).
 For example, a company can have its headquarters in the United States, while doing business in other geographical areas, such as Australia.
 To comply with local regulations, businesses with a global presence need to ensure that data remains stored at rest in several regions.
 In Fabric, this is called *multi-geo*.

 The query execution layer, query caches, and item data assigned to a multi-geo workspace remain in the Azure geography of their creation.
-However, some metadata, data movement, and processing, is stored at rest in the tenant's home geography.
+However, some metadata, and processing, is stored at rest in the tenant's home geography.

 Fabric is part of a larger Microsoft ecosystem.
 If your organization is already using other cloud subscription services, such as Azure, Microsoft 365, or Dynamics 365, then Fabric operates within the same [Microsoft Entra tenant](/microsoft-365/education/deploy/intro-azure-active-directory#what-is-a-microsoft-entra-tenant).
 Your organizational domain (for example, contoso.com) is associated with Microsoft Entra ID.
-Like all Microsoft cloud services, your Fabric [tenant](../enterprise/licenses.md#tenant) relies on your organization's Microsoft Entra ID for identity and access management.
+Like all Microsoft cloud services.

 Fabric ensures that your data is secure across regions when you're working with several tenants that have multiple capacities across a number of geographies.